plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

 ## How to Run

+1. Have Python installed in your PC.
 1. Clone the repository
-2. Install Python
+2. cd Default-and-Market-Risk-Assessment-of-Public-US-Companies
-3. Type pip install -r requirements.txt in your terminal to install the necessary versions of the libraries used in the project.
+3. uv venv
+4. uv pip install -r requirements.txt
-4. Run the .py files in this order: altman_z_score.py -> merton_dd.py -> var_and_es.py -> correlations_between_measures.py
+5. Run the .py files in this order: altman_z_score.py -> merton_dd.py -> var_and_es.py -> correlations_between_measures.py